Ugenteraan/ugenteraan/README.md

 Hey there!
 I'm a **Senior AI Engineer** and a **Machine Learning** enthusiast.
 Apart from working a full time job & freelancing for my living, I enjoy contributing to open-source projects to inspire the growth of technology.
 All my projects here are free to be used in any way you like.
+Visit https://ugenteraan.github.io/ for more details about my works.

 If you'd like to hire me for freelance or consultation, do visit https://cleverx.com/@Ugenteraan-M